FAQ

 Is Mediation Like Couples Therapy or Marriage Counselling?

 Mediation addresses the specific issue(s) at hand.
 It is dispute resolution.
-Mediation is short-term process that is goal and task-oriented.
+Mediation is a short-term process that is goal and task-oriented.
 It does not assess the couple’s past, but rather focuses on resolving the present issues with practical solutions.

 What Are the Benefits of Mediation?